 PEST AND DISEASE CONTROL

 We employ many preventative measures in pest control.
-These include improving soil structure, which in turn improves plant health and resistance to disease, crop rotation, fallow periods with green manure or cover crops, maintaining habitats for beneficial insects by growing wildflowers, herbs and perennials, and trying to maintain biodiversity around the property.
+These include improving soil structure and fertility to improve plant health and resistance to disease, crop rotation, fallow periods with green manure or cover crops, maintaining habitats for beneficial insects by growing wildflowers, herbs and perennials, and trying to maintain biodiversity around the property.